Efimov three-body states on top of a Fermi sea: Momentum-space Three-body Equations.

 where $E_T$ is the trimer energy that we want to determine, and $B_i(p)$ are the residues at the poles, which represent the three-component bound state wave function.
 This yields the bound state equations

 The original STM equations are divergent at large momenta and a cut-off, $\Lambda$, is necessary on the integrals.
-This is caused by the well-known Thomas collapse \cite{thomas1935-s}.
-The equations therefore need to be regularized which can be done in a number of different ways \cite{braham2006-s}.
-Here we use the elegant subtraction technique of Danilov \cite{danilov-s}, which has been recently discussed in the context of ultracold atomic gases by Pricoupenko \cite{pri-s}.
+This is caused by the well-known Thomas collapse \cite{thomas1935}.
+The equations therefore need to be regularized which can be done in a number of different ways \cite{braham2006}.
+Here we use the elegant subtraction technique of Pricoupenko \cite{pri}, which draws inspiration from the older work of Danilov \cite{danilov} on how to impose conditions on the asymptotic (high-momentum) behaviour.
 After regularization, the equations become ($i\neq j \neq k$)

 where $\Delta {\mathcal{K}}_{ij}^k(q,p)={\mathcal{K}}_{ij}^k(q,p)-{\mathcal{K}}_{ij}^k(q,k_{\rm{reg}})$, and we have defined